-David Leon is a Cuban-American saxophonist, woodwinds player, and composer/improviser living in Miami.
+David Leon is a Cuban-American saxophonist, woodwinds player, and composer/improviser living in Brooklyn, New York.
 An active leader and sideman, he has toured internationally as a core member of the chamber trio Sound Underground, releasing two albums to critical acclaim.
 His own trio “#bicmnrosfulmfrenh” was recognized as the Best Small Ensemble by Downbeat Magazine’s Student Music Awards.
-He released an EP with experimental improv duo Yeah No Thanks this April.
 As the winner of the 2017 ASCAP Herb Alpert Young Jazz Composer’s Award, David debuted a new quartet at the Newport Jazz Festival this past August.

 Born and raised in Miami, Florida, David discovered a love for music in his uncle's collection of global percussion instruments.
 After starting formal instruction on piano he found the saxophone by chance, and was accepted into the prestigious New World School of the Arts high school to study jazz.
 He quickly garnered national recognition from the National YoungArts Foundation, the GRAMMY Foundation, the ASCAP Foundation, Jazz at Lincoln Center and the Jazz Band of America.